sibyl-team/sib/README.md

 ## Results

- Have a look at [document](./examples/README.md) for some results on the containment of the Covid-19 epidemics.
+ Have a look at this [document](./examples/README.md) for some preliminary results on the containment of the Covid-19 epidemics.

  ## Reference
  This code implements and expands the method described in this [paper](https://www.nature.com/articles/srep27538).